 On Election Day, polling staff are required to work from 6:30am until 10.00pm without leaving the polling station.
-Staff are also required to undertake training prior to the day.
-This can either be a training session, or online training.
+Staff are also required to undertake training prior to the day which will be provided online.

 We employ counting staff to assist in counting the votes.
 This usually takes place after the polling stations have closed, on the night of election, and continues into the early hours of the following morning.
 This role requires high levels of concentration and accuracy.

 - You must be at least 18 years of age to work in a polling station or as a counting assistant

 - If you are not employed by the council you will need to provide your passport or relevant supporting information which confirms you are entitled to work in the UK